 - Information that relates to staffing patterns.
 Examples include plant openings or expansions, plant closings or occupation obsolescence, emerging occupations related to technical changes or other salient causative factors.

 An occupation will be added to the State list only if the documentation supports the occupation statewide, and all ten local areas are in agreement that it should be added.

 The Projected Employment Opportunities List has many uses.
 It is used by the Unemployment Insurance program to help determine a claimant's work search status.
 It is used in conjunction with the WDA Eligible Training Provider list.
 A training program must appear on the list to be WDA certified.
 It may be used by education planners to determine the possibility of establishing new programs.
 The list may also be used by individuals who are interested in knowing what training they need in order to have the best chance at finding a job.

 Note for use with the WDA Eligible Training Provider list: Occupations on an adjacent local area's list, including local areas in other states, may also be considered employment opportunities in the local area.
-Please see the Eligible Training Provider List Procedures for more information.
+Please see the WIOA Eligible Training Provider Policy and Procedures for more information.